hanulrheem9218/govhack2023-backend/README.md

 ## Design Pattern: Controller-Service-Repository

--Controller: used the controller to implement rest interface for the business logics.
+- Controller: used the controller to implement rest interface for the business logics.
--Service: applied the businnes logics to the service.
+- Service: applied the businnes logics to the service.
--Repository: stored the entities into the github.
+- Repository: stored the entities into the github.

 ## Features